absrdm/Pokeswitch/README.md

 ## Can I use this to transfer Pokémon between the supported series?
 No. If you need to transfer Pokémon, I would recommend using Pokémon Home, as it generates tracking data server-side.
 Replicating this is not possible, and transferring a Pokémon between series without a valid Home tracker would render it illegal.

+## How do I import a PKM file?
+In Select Mode (blue cursor), press A on any empty box slot, then select the PKM file to import.

 ## Why didn't you make this ~6 years ago?
 I thought someone would make something like this but no one ever did